 Sugar (274 Rundle St), large gay-friendly mixed Wednesday-Sunday dance club; special LGBT nights such as Horse Meat Disco.

-Tivoli Hotel (265 Pirie), 150-year-old eating and dining establishment, heritage-listed ballroom, casual cantina bar.
+Tivoli Functin Centre (265 Pirie), 150-year-old drinking and dining establishment, heritage-listed ballroom; casual pizza/pasta, stir-fries, burgers/steaks seafood lunch/dinner.

-The Unley (27 Unley, Parkside), bar/restaurant, lunch/dinner, sandwiches/snacks, gaming machines, Friday/Saturday live music.
+The Unley (27 Unley, Parkside), bar/restaurant, lunch/dinner, sandwiches/snacks, gaming machines, Friday/Saturday live music; fireplaces, covered balconies and open rooftop.

 Wheatsheaf Hotel (39 George St, Thebarton), live bands, art gallery, snacks, occasional LGBT special events.